 1462 Mebane Oaks Road Mebane, NC 27302

 27.14 Acres Conveniently located near I85/40, Retail, Food and Shopping.
 Property is comprised of 4 parcels with current Existing Zoning of Commercial B2 as well as R20.
-Water and Sewer are available, with Sewer already existing on the properties.
-Current plans call for the widening of Mebane Oaks within the next few months. ( Utility work has already begun) All 4 Parcels are to be sold together
+Water and Sewer and Natural Gas are available, with Sewer already existing on the property.
+Current plans call for the widening of Mebane Oaks within the next few months. ( Utility work has already begun) All 4 Parcels are to be sold together.